Aarthilgsn/30Days_DsaChallenge/day1-5/README.md

 # Explanation

-1.**Initialization:**
+1. **Initialization:**
    - The program initializes min with the first element of the array and max with 0.
-2.**Iterations:**
+2. **Iterations:**
    - Iterates through the array to update min and max based on the current element.
-3.**Output:**
+3. **Output:**
    - Displays the smallest and largest values found in the array.

 # Detailed Iteration for Example Input: